RyanHopkins7/classical-piano-music-generator/README.md

 # Classical Piano Music Generator

 This application generates piano music in midi form using an nth order Markov model trained off of classical piano music.
-A Flask web app is included as a simple interface to generate musical pieces using Markov models of order 1 through 8.
+A Flask web app is included as a simple interface to generate musical pieces using Markov models of order 1 through 6.

-Composers currently in corpus data: **Chopin, Beethoven, Mozart.**
+Composers currently in corpus data: **Chopin**

 ## Getting Started